 In a blockchain-based system, the most important underlying structure is the distributed nature of the building and verifying data.
 The Bitcoin consensus algorithm, Proof of Work, is what assures that miners are only able to validate a new block of transactions if the network nodes collectively agree that the block hash provided by the miner is accurate, thus revoking the command of any single centralized authority on the network.

-One possible consequence of that is what we call a 51% attack, also known as a majority attack.
+One possible consequence is a 51% attack, also known as a majority attack.

 An actual 51% attack happens in just a few steps.
 First, the entity or person that is interested in attacking the network would have to acquire enough hash power to successfully mine blocks on a copy of the network’s chain secretly.
 This secret chain works in parallel to the original.
 Thus, buying a network’s hash power becomes the key to carrying out a 51% attack.